-Wrap rage is absolute!
+Wrap rage is absolutely ridiculous!
 You may have experienced it yourself.
 Imagine receiving your presents in custom cardboard gift boxes, but the boxes are frustratingly hard to open due to excessive seals, tapes, and challenging opening mechanisms.
 How will your consumer feel if he ends up having bleeding fingers with lots of paper cuts?
-Undoubtedly, excessive packaging is a mood killer.
+Undoubtedly, excessive packaging is a mood killer for consumers.

 1. Less is more – Excessive packaging is the primary culprit for triggering wrap rage.
 By avoiding excessive layers of packaging and providing guidelines can help eliminate this rage.

 2. Easy access – In order to ensure product security during transit, and to make consumers happy, ensure to incorporate easy-open features in your custom cardboard gift boxes such as perforations, tear strips, or “cut here” as these factors can enhance the customer experience.